braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 The **Style** tab allows you to adjust all visual aspects of your message.
 Upload an image or badge, or pick a pre-designed badge icon.
 Change the colors of the header and body text, buttons, and background by selecting from a palette or entering a hex, RGB, or HSB code.

-The content of the **Style** tab varies based on your chosen Message Options in the last step, but may include any of the options below:
+The content of the **Style** tab varies based on your chosen message options in the previous step, but may include any of the following options:

 | Formatting | Input | Description |
 |---|---|---|